PandaSekh/Jekyll-YAMT/README.md

 ### Post
 In _data/settings.yml you can choose to hide or show the post infos, categories, related posts and comments.
 Note that by removing categories the Categories Archives will no longer be reachable.

+### Contact Form
+YAMT has a built-in contact form builded using [Netlify](https://app.netlify.com/) free form functionality.
+To make it work you only need the line `data-netlify="true"` when declaring a form.
+If you don't want to use Netlify, remove the line `data-netlify="true"`.

 ## Development